AndreBL/ip6neigh/README.md

 ip6neigh is designed to operate in a dual-stack network with both IPv4 and IPv6 running.
 It will collect host names and return them when queried by DNS.

-ip6neigh relies on DHCPv4/client to report its hostname (option 12) or DHCPv6 Client Option .
-If the client does not report the hostname, then an "Unknown-xxx" name will be applied with *xxx* as the last three bytes of the MAC address.
-If the offline MAC OUI lookup has been activated (by running the script  ip6neigh_oui_download.sh), then the MAC OUI manufacturer name will be used instead of Unknown.
+ip6neigh relies on DHCPv4 client to report its hostname (option 12) or DHCPv6 client option 39.
+If the client does not report the hostname, then an "Unknown-XXX" name will be applied with *XXX* as the last three hex digits of the MAC address.
+If the offline MAC OUI lookup has been activated (by running the script  ip6neigh-oui-download.sh), then the MAC OUI manufacturer name will be used instead of Unknown.

 Names will be discovered in the following order (and priority):

 1. Static hosts in /etc/config/dhcp
 2. DHCPv6 leases
 3. DHCPv4 leases
-4. OUI manufacurer-xxx
+4. OUI manufacturer-XXX
-5. simple Unknown-xxx names.
+5. simple Unknown-XXX names.

 ### Assumptions